 If you want to make sure your move isn’t held up by waiting for a buer, it makes sense to think strategically, even if that means delaying putting your house on the market until later in the year when demand starts to increase again.

-In this guide, we’ll give you the lowdown on the pros and cons of selling up at different times of year, as well as offering a few additional pieces of advice on seasonal property sales that will help you find the right buyer and the right price all year round.
+In this article we highlight the pros and cons of selling up at different times of year, as well as offering a few additional pieces of advice on seasonal property sales that will help you sell your property at any time of year.

-Spring is widely seen as the best time of year to buy or sell a property for a variety of reasons, some of which are purely psychological.
-After all, spring is often regarded as the season of renewal and fresh starts, which puts people back in the mood to go house-hunting after the gloom of winter.
+Spring is widely regarded as being the best time of year to buy or sell a property for a variety of reasons, some of which are purely psychological.
+After all, spring is associated with renewal and fresh starts, which puts people in the right mood to look forward and get moving after the dark winter months.

 It’s worth bearing in mind that the fertile market conditions of spring can be a double-edged sword, as you may find yourself having to vie for attention with a large number of other sellers who have the same idea as you.